List of Fields in the Analytics Context Pane

 On the X-axis, groups completions by the length of a variable in digits.
 On the Y axis, can be used with an aggregation function to check a given length.

-Checks a variable contains a given value.
+Checks a Variable or Table Record Field contains a given value.

 Is Not Exactly